Geovannelopes/Geovannelopes/README.md

 - 🔭 I currently work with computer networks and infrastructure.
-- 🌱 I've been studying back-end with Spring Boot (Java) and front-end with React (JavaScript).
+- 🌱 I've been studying front-end with React (JavaScript).

 <div align="center">
   <a href="https://github.com/Geovannelopes">